arcasoy/Portfolio/README.md

 ## Frontend

-Frontend was build in React
+Frontend was built with React

 ## Backend